TafkaMax/nix-config/README.md

 ## First Install

-For your first install / inital setup, please refer to [README-first-time-install.md](README-first-time-install.md)
+For your first install / inital setup, please refer to [README-first-time-install.md](README-first-time-install.md) for instructions.

-## Workflow
+## Secrets

+Information regarding `secrets` e.g. root password and so on, can be found here: [README-secrets.md](README-secrets.md).

-### Usage
+## Usage

-- Updating lock file.
-  - `sudo nix flake update /etc/nixos`
-- Update system
-  - `sudo nixos-rebuild switch --flake /etc/nixos/flake.nix#nixos_custom
+### Update pkgs e.g. `apt update`

+Sometimes you need to update the `flake.lock` file to get new versions of programs.
+The command to update your pkgs versions is `nix flake update`, but the Makefile provided with this repository allows you to also use `make update`

+### Install pkgs e.g. `apt upgrade / apt install`

+To then install the new pkgs that have been configured in the `flake.lock` file you need to use `nixos-rebuild switch --flake . --use-remote-sudo`.
+The Makefile also provides a simpler command `make deploy` and a debug version of that named `make debug`.

-### Structure
+## Structure

 1. `flake.nix`
    1. your-computer-hostname in `flake.nix` will import your computer setup.